 Alex wanted to help people, but he had come too far to fail now.
-Showing sympathy was considered a sign of weakness in this business, and Alex already had a target on his back.
+Sympathy was considered a sign of weakness in this business, and Alex already had a target on his back.
 He needed to project strength, even if it meant being cold.

 Alex reached the dilapidated cooling tower.
 He ran his fingers over the surface of the walls, tracing the path of a moon carved into the cracked concrete.
 Alex spotted a flash of movement out of the corner of his eye and turned, just in time to glimpse a lithe figure dart into the tower.

 Alex ran after the person, running blindly into the unlit corridor.

 “I just want to talk!” he called into the darkness.